 Leveraged and Non-leveraged ESOPs

 The sale of company stock to an ESOP is commonly financed with one or more loans.
 ESOPs financed this way are termed leveraged ESOPs.
-Approximately half (56%) of privately held ESOPs are currently leveraged, as described in table 3 below.
+A little under two-thirds (58%) of privately held ESOPs are currently leveraged, as described in table 4 below.
 Note that some plans that are currently non-leveraged may have been leveraged initially.
-In recent years, approximately two-thirds of newly created ESOPs have been leveraged.

 Note: We classify an ESOP as leveraged if the plan's Form 5500 filing uses the pension benefit code 2P, "An ESOP that acquires employer securities with borrowed money or other debt-financing techniques."